daquinoaldo/https-localhost/README.md

 # HTTPS server running on localhost
-Run an express server on localhost with HTTP2 and SSL for free.
+Run an express server on localhost with HTTP2 and SSL.
 Serve static files or import as module in your project.

+https-localhost is a lightweight tool for serving static content on SSL thanks to locally-trusted development certificates.
+It works with MacOS, Linux and Windows, on Chrome and Firefox, and requires you no configuration.

 [![NPM](https://nodei.co/npm/https-localhost.png)](https://nodei.co/npm/https-localhost/)